spotlightpa/poor-richard/content/newsletters/palocal/_index.md

 max-width = "750px"

-title = "Good news for a change" white-subhead = "Sign up for" yellow-subhead = "PA Local for a fresh, positive look at our great state" deck = "Get to know Pennsylvania a little better and celebrate the good"
+title = "Good news for a change" white-subhead-first = "Sign up for" yellow-subhead = "PA Local" white-subhead-second = " for a fresh, positive look at our great state"

+deck = "Get to know Pennsylvania a little better and celebrate the good"

 bullets = [